The Chosen Few: Aesthetics and Ideology in Football Fan Graffiti and Street Art

 Book and font design by Tauras Stalnionis

 In this intriguing visual title and thoughtful meditation on street culture and sports, a pioneering ‘graffitologist’ unravels the symbology used by soccer fanatics, examining the aesthetics of political extremism and how factions complement democracies.
 Featuring hundreds of photographs from his research archive.

 On the fringe of sports culture are the ultras, the European football fans whose pyrotechnics, chants, wildly creative stunts, and hooliganism are infamous.
-Using selections from his archive containing several thousand photographs of ultras’ street art and graffiti, including everything from elaborate murals to stickers to “scratchitto” incisions and spray-paint duels, award-winning author and researcher Mitja Velikonja introduces readers to the visual iconography of a fascinating underworld.
+Using selections from his archive containing several hundred photographs of ultras’ street art and graffiti, including everything from elaborate murals to stickers to “scratchitto” incisions and spray-paint duels, award-winning author and researcher Mitja Velikonja introduces readers to the visual iconography of a fascinating underworld.
 The ultra subculture is built by “no-bodys,” the anonymous (primarily) men whose attachments to their teams sometimes cross the lines into disturbing nationalist, racist sentiments and even “Blood and Soil” extremism.
 Velikonja discovers other surprising sets of ideological and cultural messages in street art and tifo club graffiti, then embarks on a case study of Slovenian fans, touching on the roles of football fans in the Balkan Wars.
 Critically reflecting the ultras’ complex and controversial visual representations, he cues our understanding of factional mindsets within histories of political instability and argues for dissensus being a critical element to democracies.

 One of the most creative, inventive and amusing ‘readers’ of contemporary Central European and Balkan ideological constellations.
 Velikonja invented a new science: “graffitology.”